Fine compactified moduli of enriched structures on stable curves: The stack of enriched structures and universal N eron models

 \subsection{$\bb{E}$ is an isomorphism}

-Returning now to the case where $\Lambda$ is a regular excellent scheme, we prove that $\bb{E}$ is an isomorphism.
+Returning now to working over $\bb Z$, we prove that $\bb{E}$ is an isomorphism.
 This mostly consists of mild gymnastics with properties of morphisms --- the main work was carried out in \ref{sec:geometric_regularity}.
 In fact, it would have been enough to show that $\ca{E}_k$ was reduced, as regularity would follow from what we prove in this section, but in any case it was nice to play with computing tangent spaces, since this is something which our definition of enriched structure over arbitrary base schemes has made possible.
 Anyway, on with the main result: